rdfostrich/article-versioned-reasoning/content/querying.md

 ### Query Atoms

 In this section, we describe the semantic extensions of the five foundational query atoms for querying RDF archives.
-The atoms that apply to multiple versions instead of a single version are subcategorized to handle different combinations of fixed and variable dataset and ontology versions.
+The atoms that apply to multiple versions (VQ and CM) are subcategorized to handle the different combinations of single and cross-version dataset and ontology versions.

 Each extension is described formally, and an example of its usage is given.
 All examples apply to the use case of a cat shelter